andriumon/OpenScienceAI/README.md

 Papers used for input must have an abstract section or the software will fail.

+### Dependencies

 This build has been developed on Python 3.10 and should work with higher versions.

+Python libraries matplotlib and wordcloud must be previously installed.

-Check the dependencies folder so you can reproduce the environment in which the software was developed.
+Check the [dependencies file](/dependencies/dependencies.txt) for a more extense list of dependencies of the environment in which the software was developed.

 ## Instructions